-We have audited the financial statements of Loving Heart Multi-Service Centre (Jurong) (the "Centre"), which comprise the balance sheet of the Centre as at 31 March 2021, the statement of financial activities, and statement of cash flows of the Centre for financial the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Loving Heart Multi-Service Centre (Jurong) (the "Centre"), which comprise the balance sheet of the Centre as at 31 March 2023, the statement of financial activities and statement of cash flows of the Centre for financial the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act, Chapter 311 (the "Societies Act"), the Charities Act, Chapter 37 and other relevant regulations (the "Charities Act and Regulations"), and Charities Accounting Standard in Singapore ("CASs") so as to present fairly, in all material respects, the state of affairs of the Centre as at 31 March 2021, and of the results, and cash flows of the Centre for the financial year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act 1966 (the "Societies Act"), the Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations"), and Charities Accounting Standard in Singapore ("CASs") so as to present fairly, in all material respects, the state of affairs of the Centre as at 31 March 2023, the results and cash flows of the Centre for the financial year ended on that date.